TrustMateSA/MagentoPlugin/README.md

 #### Change log

 ##### 3.0.0.
-(2023-??-??)
+(2023-04-26)

 - Internal review storage method was redesigned and TrustMate reviews are now decoupled from native Magento reviews.
 They are still rendering the same way.
-- Abandoned matching store views by language, single store view should be connected to single TrustMate account using separate API key
+- Abandoned matching Store Views by language, single Store View should be connected to single TrustMate account using separate API key.
 - Added better support for "After create shipment" status - now also works when shipment is created by external tool.

 ##### 2.1.6 (2023-02-15)